Review: The Dead Milkmen – “Quaker City Quiet Pills”

 An excellent callback to the early days

 You’d be hard pressed to find anyone who hasn’t heard “Punk Rock Girl.”
-The song that landed on the map also put them on a path to major label-stardom.
+The song that landed The Dead Milkmen on the map also put them on a path to major label-stardom.
 Or, at least, that’s what should have happened if everything was right in the world.
 But for the general music-consuming populace, the quirky stylings of their music overall never really translated into a long stint of repeated hits at the top of the charts.

 For a certain vintage of music enthusiast, though, the band has been putting out some of the best quirky punk ever.
 From the opening lines of “Bitchin’ Camaro,” the odd ravings of “Sri Lanka Sex Hotel,” and the ska-rock of “If You Love Somebody, Set Them on Fire” from their early offerings (the band went on hiatus from 1995-2004) to their more recent LPs, they’ve been releasing fun, often silly, sometimes sad music.